1994 Minnesota Golden Gophers football team

-The 1994 Minnesota Golden Gophers football team represented the University of Minnesota in the 1994 NCAA Division I-A football season.
-In their third year under head coach Jim Wacker, the Golden Gophers compiled a 3–8 record and were outscored by their opponents by a combined total of 348 to 256.
+The 1994 Minnesota Golden Gophers football team represented the University of Minnesota as a member of the Big Ten Conference during the 1994 NCAA Division I-A football season.
+In their third year under head coach Jim Wacker, the Golden Gophers compiled am overall record of 3–8 with a mark of 1–7 in conference play, placing last out of 11 teams in the Big Ten, and were outscored 348 to 256.